Nocks/explore-us-bikeshare-data/README.md

 I learned about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 In this project, wrote code to provide the following information:

 ### 1 Popular times of travel (i.e., occurs most often in the start time)
-- most common month
+- Most common month
-- most common day of week
+- Most common day of week
-- most common hour of day
+- Most common hour of day

 ### 2 Popular stations and trip
-- most common start station
+- Most common start station
-- most common end station
+- Most common end station
-- most common trip from start to end (i.e., most frequent combination of start station and end station)
+- Most common trip from start to end (i.e., most frequent combination of start station and end station)

 ### 3 Trip duration
-- total travel time
+- Total travel time
-- average travel time
+- Average travel time

 ### 4 User info
-- counts of each user type
+- Counts of each user type
-- counts of each gender (only available for NYC and Chicago)
+- Counts of each gender (only available for NYC and Chicago)
-- earliest, most recent, most common year of birth (only available for NYC and Chicago)
+- Earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### 5 Display raw data to the user
 - Display raw data to the user, upon their request.